Poultry 2021

 Comb: Single, medium and upright

 Facts: The Frizzle has curled or frizzled plumage and is clean-legged.
 It is quick growing, hardy and a good forager.
-The hens are good layers and the chicks appear to be normally feathered when hatched.
+The hens are fair to good layers and the chicks appear to be normally feathered when hatched.
 The gene for the curling feathers is incompletely dominant over normal plumage, meaning not all members of the breed will have the frizzled feathers.
-There are three types of feathers.....frizzled, over frizzled and flat coated.
-All colours have red eyes.
+Mating Frizzle to Frizzle gives 25% smooth feathered, 25% over frizzled and 50% frizzled.
+Smooth Friizle birds should be kept for mating to a frizzled Frizzle to avoid brittle feathers and/or lack of feathering in the over frizzled birds.
+Breeding a frizzled Frizzle to a smooth Frizzle will result in 100% frizzled Frizzles.

 Hamburgh